applegrew/django-select2/docs/get_started.rst

 * jQuery (version >=2)
-    jQuery is not included in the package since it is expected that in most scenarios is is already loaded.
+    jQuery is not included in the package since it is expected that in most scenarios jQuery is already loaded.

 Example Application
 -------------------